Bookkeeping

 7. Consolidated view for overall financial health

-8. Depreciation tracked per entity (not lumped together)
+8. Depreciation tracked per business (not lumped together)

 When your books are clean, you can answer these questions in under 30 seconds: